Participation.

 - Everything has boundaries.
 Even a community for exploring possibility.
 The School of the Possible is not for everyone.
 It is for Possibilitarians.

-If you’re interested in being a part of the School, consider joining us for weekly office hours, or enroll in our course creation course, now enrolling for our Autumn cohort.
+If you’re interested in being a part of the School, consider joining us for our weekly campfire call.
 You can also contact us for more information, or subscribe for updates.